© 2018 - International Centre for Investigative Reporting

 “We don’t have instructional materials in Hausa,” she says.
 “We are mixing the two so that they will understand better.”
 Not only are the pupils’ textbooks written in English, but the charts, posters and all the learning materials in the class are, too.

 This pattern is repeated all over the country.
-Although the government, since 1981, has officially called on schools to teach young children in their native languages, over 25 million primary school students and about 13 million pre-primary school pupils are still taught entirely or at least partly in English, a language many of them do not understand.
+Although the government, since 1981, has officially called on schools to teach young children in their native languages, pupils are still taught entirely or at least partly in English, a language many of them do not understand.
 The decision reflects both practical considerations – textbooks and teaching materials almost always are written in English – and the fact that many Nigerians want their children to be taught in English because they believe it is the language of upward mobility in today’s world.

 That may be misguided, according to many experts.
 Suddenly expecting pupils to learn a new language actually slows down learning at a crucial time.
 Forced to learn a new language from scratch instead of building on vocabulary they already have from home, pupils learn by rote, mechanically repeating the names of objects their teachers mention in English rather than build new mental skills.

-Fatima Ibrahim, the desk officer for early childhood education in Kano State’s Universal Basic Education Board, does not see any problem with the bilingual methodology of teaching simultaneously in English and Hausa.
+Policy implementer like Fatima Ibrahim, desk officer for early childhood education in the Kano State’s Universal Basic Education Board, does not see any problem with the bilingual methodology of teaching simultaneously in English and Hausa.
 “We even use Arabic because children can learn more than five languages at this age,” argues Ibrahim.
 “We are using this period to introduce them to different languages.”